pipliggins/EVo/docs/evo_doc.rst

 they are calibrated for.

 .. _table_solubility_laws:
 .. list-table:: : The solubility laws implemented in EVo.
-The values listed here are strictly those used to calibrate the model – e.g., when using the Volatile-Calc spreadsheet temperatures of 600-1500 °C are allowed despite the solubility laws only being calibrated at 1200 °C. DC = D-Compress; VC-B = VolatileCalc Basalt simplification. a finds the sulfide capacity or dissolved sulfide/sulfate ratio in the melt, as discussed in `1.1.5 <#section:cands>`__.
+The values listed here are strictly those used to calibrate the model – e.g., when using the Volatile-Calc spreadsheet temperatures of 600-1500 °C are allowed despite the solubility laws only being calibrated at 1200 °C. DC = D-Compress; VC-B = VolatileCalc Basalt simplification. a finds the sulfide capacity or dissolved sulfide/sulfate ratio in the melt, as discussed in :ref:`section_cands`.
    :class: borderless

    * - .. image:: images/table1.png